AltNyx/labprograms/FIFTH SEM/cns-lab/README.md

 ## JAVA

 ```
 7. Write a program for error detecting code using CRC-CCITT (16- bits).

 8. Write a program to find the shortest path between vertices using bellman-ford algorithm.

-9. Using TCP/IP sockets, write a client – server program to make the client send the
+9.Using TCP/IP sockets, write a client – server program to make the client send the
    file name and to make the server send back the contents of the requested file if present.

 10. Write a program on datagram socket for client/server to display the messages